 Whole chicken recipes

 Lemon?
 Check.
 Crispy skin?
+Check.
 The delicious smell of fresh herbs as the bird roasts?
 Easy enough to make on a weeknight?
-Check, check and check again.This recipe ticks all the boxes.
+Check and check.This recipe ticks all the boxes.

 Who doesn't love a great sheet-pan recipe?
-This version pairs juicy, bursting sweet grapes with charred red onion, loads of rosemary and crispy, ancho chile-rubbed chicken.
+This version pairs sweet grapes with charred red onion, loads of rosemary and crispy, ancho chile-rubbed chicken.
 The pan juices are just so darn good — make sure to have a bit of bread to sop up all the goodness.

 "I describe it as a connector because the familiar and the unfamiliar: The dish that speaks to that kind of invisible — but sometimes intuited — umbilicus between the African continent and the American hemisphere," Dr. Jessica B. Harris says of comforting chicken dish served with rice.

 "I can't tell you how many times I've made this!" says Ina Garten.
-"I have the butcher butterfly the chicken so all I do is grind the thyme, fennel seeds, salt, and pepper, mix it with olive oil, and brush it on the chicken.
+"I have the butcher butterfly the chicken so all I do is grind the thyme, fennel seeds, salt and pepper, mix it with olive oil, and brush it on the chicken.
 When the lemon slices are roasted and caramelized, you can eat them with the chicken."